Per-Starke/NutritionRecSys/Documentation/docu_video_text.md

 Currently, recommendations are being calculated, so we wait a few seconds and then reload the page.
 We have 2 recommendation algorithms, and each of these algorithms presents you 3 recipes that should match your taste, which you see here.
 You can click on each recipe to see more information and to give a rating after you have actually tried the recipe.

 The third navigation button leads you to the enter requirements page.
 Here, you can enter the macronutrients and meal-type that you want your recommended recipes to have.
 Here, you say what amount of kilocalories you want, here the grams of proteins, carbs and fats.
 In these fields, you can enter a value, but you can also leave it open.
 Allowed range means what percentage the macronutrients are allowed to differ from your entered value.
-Having a value in this field is obligatory, you can either leave the 0.2 that's in there by default, or replace it with any other value, any value will work but only values between 0 and 1 really make sense.
+Having a value in this field is obligatory, you can either just leave the 0.2 that's in there by default, or replace it with any other value, any value will work but only values between 0 and 1 really make sense.
-For example, if you enter 1000kcal and have an allowed range of 0.2, that means you will get recommendations that have 1000 kilocalories plus/minus 20%, that means 800-1200 kilocalories, and similar with proteins, carbs and fats.
+For example, if you enter 1000 kilocalories and have an allowed range of 0.2, that means you will get recommendations that have 1000 kilocalories plus/minus 20%, that means 800-1200 kilocalories, and similar with proteins, carbs and fats.
 0.2 is in most cases a good value for this, as it allows to get recommendations close to you required macronutrients, while being flexible enough to actually find matching recipes.